Towards best practices in low-dimensional semi-supervised latent Bayesian optimization for the design of antimicrobial peptides: Results

 We observe that the BayesRuns searching through linear-projections of latent spaces have a distribution of distances from the oracle's training set has a mean of $\mu_{PCA}=2.31\;(\pm\;0.193)$.
 The distribution of runs searching through the high-dimensional latent space has a mean of $\mu_{Id}=0.71\;(\pm\;0.068)$.
 From the distribution of distances computed, we observe that the BayesOpt runs searching through linear-projections of the latent space tended to result in final points about 225\% farther from the oracle's training set when compared to the BayesOpt runs searching through the full high-dimensional latent space (Fig. \ref{fig:exploration-histograms}c); $\mu_{PCA}=2.31 > 0.71 = \mu_{Id}$, a statistically robust difference, with a p-value$=1.21\cdot 10^{-13}$.

-Lastly, we compute the total path length of a BayesOpt run as an alternative way of measuring the exploration of the input space.
+Lastly, we compute the total path length of a BayesOpt run as a way of measuring the exploration of the relevant input space.
 For the $k$-th point sampled during a BayesOpt run, we compute the Euclidean distance from it to the $(k-1)$-th point sampled during the run, in the two PCs most correlated with the oracle values of the full VAE training set.
 We compute the distance between each consecutive pair of points in the PCA reduced space for the run.
 Then, we sum the distances to find the total path length in the PCA reduced space.
 That is, for a given BayesOpt run with sampled latent space points $\{\vec{\mu}_1, \vec{\mu}_2, \dots, \vec{\mu}_{500}\}$, projected into a two-dimensional reduced space $\{\vec{p}_1, \vec{p}_2, \dots, \vec{p}_{500}\}$ we compute its total path length as

-From the distribution of path lengths we observe an increase in total path length by about 93\% from searching directly in the high-dimensional compared to the linearly-projected space (Fig. \ref{fig:exploration-histograms}d); the centre of the distribution of path lengths for searching in a linearly-projected space is $\mu_{PCA} = 21.56\;(\pm\; 1.033)$; compared to the distribution of high-dimensional search space path lengths, whose centre is $\mu_{Id}=11.19\; (\pm\;0.410)$; this difference is statistically robust, with p-value$=4.18 \cdot 10^{-18}$.
+From the distribution of path lengths we observe an increase in total path length by about 93\% from searching directly in the high-dimensional compared to the linearly-projected space (Fig. \ref{fig:exploration-histograms}d); the centre of the distribution of path lengths for searching in a linearly-projected space is $\mu_{PCA} = 21.56\;(\pm\; 1.033)$; compared to the distribution of high-dimensional search space path lengths, whose centre is $\mu_{Id}=11.19\; (\pm\;0.410)$; this difference is statistically robust, with p-value$=4.18 \cdot 10^{-18}$. {We further quantified the exploration in sequence space directly and found similar results (Sect.} \ref{sisect:sequence-space-exploration}{).}

-We further examined the BayesOpt runs in their associated latent spaces qualitatively.
-To do this, we plotted the peptides sampled during a BayesOpt run in a two-dimensional PCA projection of the associated latent space using the two PCs most correlated to oracle values.
-Figure \ref{fig:sequence_of_peptides}a depicts an example in which we illustrate the best-scoring run of five that were performed in a 20-dimensional projection of the oracle-organized latent space.
-In the supplementary information, we visualize the best-scoring run of five for all different latent space organizations, for 100\% and 2\% of available organizing labels, and for runs performed in the full latent space and in two-, five-, 10-, 20-, and 32-dimensional PCA projections (Fig. \ref{fig:si:bayesopt_run_in_oracle_latent_spaces}).
-Additionally, we compare the best run in each physicochemical property–organized space and label percentage, coloured by oracle values (SI Figs ~\ref{fig:si:bayesopt_run_in_boman_latent_spaces_colouredByOracle}, \ref{fig:si:bayesopt_run_in_charge_latent_spaces_colouredByOracle}, \ref{fig:si:bayesopt_run_in_hydrophobicity_latent_spaces_colouredByOracle}, \ref{fig:si:bayesopt_run_in_bch_latent_spaces_colouredByOracle}).